OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

 The first step is to gather information about what mechanisms are available to allow the user to reset their password on the application.
 If there are multiple interfaces on the same site (such as a web interface, mobile application and API) then these should all be reviewed, in case they provide different functionality.

 Once this has been established, determine what information is required in order for a user to initiate a password reset.
-This is often the username or email address (both of which are easily guessable), but it could also be an internally generated user ID, which would be harder to obtain.
+This can be the username or email address (both of which may be obtained from public information), but it could also be an internally-generated user ID.

 ### General Concerns